DandyHQ/mace/docs/Development.md

 glyph count changes.
 This would be less efficient but easier to handle.
 As I said above some profiling needs to be done.

+So when sequences are changed they replace all the glyphs.
+In future they will want to do it more intelligently and only calculated the affected glyphs.

+Glyph structures are part of cairo and store freetype glyph index's with x and y coordinates.

+When placing glyphs the function placeglyphs in sequence.c goes through the text sequence and converts it to unicode code points.
+It then places the glyphs is chunks by going through until a tab, new line or the end of the text piece is found and places the chunk in one go.
+With the chunk it goes through the unplaces glyphs, remembers the last word boundary and changes the glyphs index from being a unicode code point to a freetype glyph index and puts it in a good place.
+If a glyph ends up going over the line width then we go back to the last word boundary we found and replace the glyphs on a new line.
+Repeat until the chunk has been placed.

 # Reading

 - [Harfbuzz, pango, freetype, fontconfig](https://behdad.org/text/)